SewwRathnayaka/DORO/README.md

 - **Monetization via “locked” flowers** – some premium flower types unlocked via purchase or achievements.
 - **Richer analytics**: deeper statistics and visual insights (e.g. more detailed heatmaps to understand focus patterns over time).

-## Development Status

-- Core timer, bouquet, progress, settings, audio and Electron wrapper are implemented and working.
-- See:
-  - [`PROJECT_PLAN.md`](./PROJECT_PLAN.md) for the original design and phases.
-  - [`PROGRESS.md`](./PROGRESS.md) for a detailed history of what’s been built and adjusted.

 ## TypeScript Notes